ianjiang7/p4_GaslightingGatekeepingGirlbosssesPartX/README.md

 * Gitae Park: SQLite3/database
 * Kevin Xiao: APIs

-Our Stock Simulator will use data on stocks and Kaggle models to predict whether specific stocks will go up or down by simulating up to 100 trials and the result will be the most common outcome.
+Our Stock Simulator will use data on stocks and Kaggle models to predict whether specific stocks will go up or down by simulating up to several trials and the result will be the most common outcome.
 ## APIs

 ## Launch Codes